zhchmmx/XMLSpriteSheetSpliter/README.md

 ## Usage

-1. Open this application and click the "browse" button.
+1. Open this application and click "Browse..." button.
 Then select the XML file.
-2. Click the "save" button and select a folder to save your splited images.
+2. Click "Save..." button and select a folder to save your splited images.